virtusize/virtusize.github.io/source/integration-guide/events-and-callbacks.rst

 ====================

 The JavaScript integration of Virtusize has the ability to trigger custom callback functions on specific events.
-You can use is for a number of things including analytics and custom behaviour on the product pages, like showing a tooltip and the like.
+You can use this for a number of things including analytics and custom behaviour on the product pages, like showing a tooltip and the like.